bacula-web/bacula-web/website/README.md

 ## About this git repository

-Bacula-Web website content is generated using [Hugo](https://gohugo.io/).
+This repository contains the code of Bacula-Web website content.

-This Repository Git contains the data available via the URL <https://www.baculata-web.org>
+Bacula-web website is built using [Hugo](https://gohugo.io/).

 ## Contributing